 The learning is broken down into 8 units of work, which are Number and Index Laws, Algebra, Linear Relationships, Percentages and Finance, Measurement, Geometry and Ratios, Probability and Data and Statistics.
 Each unit is assessed with either a test or a mathematical investigation.
-There will be a total of 3 tests and 1 mathematical investigation each semester.
-The mathematical investigation tasks are designed to promote success with similar tasks expected of students in senior years of studying mathematics.
+There will be 7 tests and 1 investigation task across the year.
+The mathematical investigation tasks are designed to promote success with similar tasks expected of students in senior years of studving mathematics.